DahliaBloomstone/DahliaBloomstone.github.io/_posts/2020-09-25-rails_api_with_javascript_frontend.markdown

 				 //this references the current object this.title and this.tags

-warn gets contextExample as its context. this was set to contextExample. this.name = contextExample.name = "Dahlia"

 *bind*  Bind is a method that returns a copy of the function but with the execution context set to the argument that is passed to bind.
 Bind a function to an object.
 It will return a new instance of the function it is binded to. **Set the value of THIS permanently.** Based on arg passed in bind method.